 AWARENESS: A MACRO TO MICRO DISCIPLINE

 Your local areas and regions most certainly have their own issues, as well.
-Sometimes, they are purely local; other times, they are fueled by the national debate.
-In either case, it is most important to understand both sides of the argument.
+Sometimes, they are purely local while, other times, they are fueled by the national debate.
+In either case, it is most important to understand, or at least be aware of, both sides of the argument.
 Quite often, simply being aware of these issues will help you avoid a potentially dangerous situation.
-Only then can you avoid the locations that are likely to become violent as a result of the passion that surrounds the issue at large.
+Only then can you avoid the locations that are likely to become dangerous as a result of the passion that surrounds the issue at large.